KellerJordan/modded-nanogpt/README.md

 1. Not modify the train or validation data pipelines.
 (You can change the batch size, sequence length, attention structure etc.; just don't change the underlying streams of tokens.)
 2. Attain ≤3.28 mean val loss.
 (Due to inter-run variance, submissions must provide enough run logs to attain a statistical significance level of p<0.01 that their mean val loss is ≤3.28.
 Example code to compute p-value can be found [here](records/track_1_short/2025-01-04_SoftCap#softer-softcap).
 For submissions which improve speed by optimizing the systems performance, without touching the ML, this requirement is waived.)
 3. Not use any extra `torch._inductor.config` or `torch.compile` flags.
 (These can save a few seconds, but they can also make compilation take >30min.
 This rule was introduced after the 21st record.)
+4. Run faster than the prior record when baselined on the same hardware.

 > Note: `torch._inductor.config.coordinate_descent_tuning` is allowed for GPT-2 Medium track (a.k.a.
 2.92 track).